 How to fix:

-Fortunately, this is a relatively simple problem to fix, first get yourself a humidity monitor and thermometer and stick it in your grow room.
-The ideal humidity range is 40-60% so keep within this range.
-To increase the humidity, place a humidifier in your grow room.
-Another method is to water your plants just after your grow lights have turned off – this will allow the plant to absorb water during the cooler dark periods before the lights come back on.
-You can also regularly mist the plants with water to provide additional moisture and ensure proper ventilation to avoid mold and mildew developing.
+To increase the humidity, place a humidifier in your grow room and keep it on throughout the day.
+Another method is to water your plants just after your grow lights have turned off, this will allow the plant to absorb water during the cooler dark periods before the lights come back on.
+You can also regularly mist the plants with water and a spray bottle to provide additional moisture.

 Overwatering